Stock market today: Wall Street drifts as auto tariffs hurt GM, help Tesla and others

 NEW YORK (AP) — Wall Street is getting pulled in different directions Thursday as President Donald Trump's latest tariff escalation creates winners and losers among auto stocks, while better-than-expected data on the economy helps support the market.

-The S&P 500 was 0.3% higher in midday trading after erasing an early loss of 0.7%.
-The Dow Jones Industrial Average was up 18 points, or less than 0.1%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was 0.3% higher in midday trading after erasing a loss of 0.7% from the morning.
+The Dow Jones Industrial Average was down 6 points, or less than 0.1%, as of 11:25 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 Even U.S. automakers selling vehicles in the country can feel the pain of such tariffs because their supply chains are spread throughout North America.
 Trump says he wants more manufacturing to take place within the United States.